 Fund trusts by retitling assets

 There are many types of trusts to consider, each designed to help achieve a specific goal.
-An estate planning professional can help you determine which type (or types) of trusts are appropriate for you.
-A trust, whether revocable or irrevocable, is a legal arrangement for the transfer of property by a grantor to a trustee for the benefit of a beneficiary.
+An estate planning professional can help you determine which type of trust is appropriate for you.
+It may be that more than one type of trust could be useful to you.
+A trust, whether revocable or irrevocable, is a legal arrangement whereby property is transferred to a trustee for the benefit of one or more beneficiaries.

-A critical element of estate planning, often overlooked, is that you, known as "the grantor," should transfer (retitle) certain assets to the trust.
+A critical element of estate planning, often overlooked, is that in order to fund a trust and avoid probate, you, known as "the grantor," would need to transfer assets to the trust by retitling assets.
 If your estate plan calls for converting your individual account into a trust account, that does not happen automatically.
-"We often work with clients to correctly title and register assets such as their investment accounts," says Bleustein.

-For example, if your estate plan includes a revocable living trust, you need to title assets in the trust.
-This process is often called "funding the trust".
+For example, if your estate plan includes funding a revocable living trust, you need to title assets in the trust's name in order to fund it.
 The assets that typically are owned by a revocable trust can include:

 - Taxable brokerage accounts